nils-schacknat/transformer/README.md

 - **Translation Examples**: Several translation examples are provided in [demo_notebooks/translation_demo.ipynb](demo_notebooks/translation_demo.ipynb), showcasing the model's performance on a variety of sentences.

-You can download the latest training checkpoint, including the model weights and TensorBoard logs from [this link](https://heibox.uni-heidelberg.de/d/526fdc6dac434841bde1/).
-(For some time at least)
+The latest training checkpoint, including the model weights and TensorBoard logs, can be downloaded from [this link](https://heibox.uni-heidelberg.de/d/526fdc6dac434841bde1/) (for some time at least).

 ## Installation Instructions